Skip to main content

 Whereas, Amidst the unprecedented challenges posed by the COVID-19 pandemic, telehealth services through Federally Qualified Health Centers (FQHCs), also commonly known as Community Health Centers (CHCs), became a preeminent means of medical care for vulnerable New Yorkers; and

-Whereas, During the pandemic, the Center for Medicare and Medicaid Services (CMS) reported a staggering 2,745% surge in telehealth services when compared to the pre-pandemic figures; and
+Whereas, During the COVID-19 pandemic, the Center for Medicare and Medicaid Services (CMS) reported a staggering 2,745% surge in telehealth services when compared to the pre-pandemic figures; and

 Whereas, According to the Community Health Care Association of New York, CHCs in New York State serve more than 2.4 million people across nearly 900 sites, of which a large portion are in New York City (NYC), with 71% of CHC patients living at or below the poverty line; and